Terms And Conditions

 – Cracks in concrete that require repairs may incur additional charges at the client’s expense.

-– The client agrees to be held financially accountable for any unforeseen financial changes to the quotation that may arise throughout the work, such as but not limited to variations/inconsistencies in concrete placement and finish, undulation, screed lines, boot prints, steel grids, and machine lines all play a massive part in your finished product’s desired exposure.
+– The client agrees to be held financially accountable for any unforeseen financial changes to the quotation that may arise throughout the work, such as but not limited to variations/inconsistencies in concrete placement and finish, undulation, screed lines, boot prints, steel grids, and machine lines all of which play a massive part in your finished product’s desired exposure.
 Take extra care when hiring a concrete contractor to pour your concrete slab.
 To achieve your desired finish, choose a reputable concreter with experience in polished concrete.

 – The contractor will not be held liable for any damage to its work caused by storms, floods, animals, other trades, misuse of chemicals, or simply not following the aftercare guide.
-This clearly states that you should ONLY use PH-Neutral cleaning agents designed for polished concrete.
+This clearly states that you should ONLY use pH-neutral cleaning agents designed for polished concrete.
 If you can’t find the aftercare procedures, feel free to request the document directly from us.

 – If your slab has not been poured to the national regulations, more products and hours of labour may be necessary to produce a product that you, the customer, are happy with, which may incur additional charges.
 The contractor will not be held financially accountable for slabs that do not meet these requirements.